 Forbes.
-The name alone sparks feelings of awe and respect in aspiring entrepreneurs, business leaders, and professionals of every sort.
+The name alone engenders awe and respect in aspiring entrepreneurs, business leaders, and professionals of all types.
 That’s because anyone who’s anyone has been featured in or has contributed to this exceptionally coveted business magazine.
 Kevin Mako was just invited to join this prestigious list.
 He’s led us to win incredible team awards and certifications, such as Great Places to Work and Growth 500.

 Most recently, we’ve been listed as one of the fastest-growing companies on the Inc. 5000 Texas list!
 Yeah, that’s right.
 We know a thing or two about building a strong industrial design company culture.
-So who better to get insights on how to build a great company culture than from the boss himself?
+So who better to get insights on building a great company culture than from the boss himself?

-Kevin, along with other members of the Young Entrepreneur Council, was featured in a Forbes article to share strategies leaders should use when praising employees for building a happier workforce.
+Our President and Founder, Kevin Mako was featured in a Forbes article, in conjunction with other members of the Young Entrepreneur Council, on strategies leaders should use when praising employees for building a happier workforce.

 Your team is one of the key elements that will determine the success of your business.
 Especially if you’re a small business or startup that, out of necessity, dishes out more responsibilities to fewer people.
 As you grow and scale your business, you won’t have the time or energy to address the inevitable accounting, marketing, or sales challenges on your own.